searKing/golang/tools/cmd/go-import/README.md

 Otherwise, the arguments must name a single directory holding a Go package or a set of Go source files that represent a single Go package.

- The -tags flag accepts a build tag string.
+ The -tag flag accepts a build tag string.

 ## Download/Install